Thomas Burberry

-Thomas Burberry (27 August 1835 – 4 April 1926) was an English gentlemen's outfitter, and the founder of international chain Burberry, one of Britain's largest branded clothing businesses.
+Thomas Burberry (27 August 1835 – 4 April 1926) was an English fashion designer, and the founder of international chain Burberry, one of Britain's largest branded-clothing businesses.
 He is also known as the inventor of gabardine.

 Early life and career beginnings

 Born at Brockham Green near Dorking in Surrey, and educated at Brockham Green Village School, Thomas Burberry was apprenticed to a local draper's shop before he opened his outfitting business in Basingstoke in 1856.
 During this time, Basingstoke was just a small town with a population of only 4,500 people.
 Initially, his designs were inspired by everyday clothing worn by commoners.
 However later, Burberry began to experiment with the development of materials and clothing that could be used for outdoor activities such as fishing and hunting.

 His main interest was developing waterproof clothing as well as a wider range of products.
 To do so, he partnered with British cotton manufacturers, and aimed to provide weatherproof textiles that would appeal to the growing middle-class and countryside.